Skip to content

 Why Does CX Management Matter for Revenue?

 The global CRM market is valued at $112.91 billion in 2025, growing to $320.99 billion by 2034 (Fortune Business Insights, 2025).
 That growth reflects a fundamental shift: customer experience is now a primary competitive differentiator.
+Not pricing.
+Not product features.
+The experience.

 With a unified CX platform, every team shares context.
 Sales knows what a customer bought online.
 Service knows about pending deals.
 Marketing knows which accounts are in active sales conversations and adjusts accordingly.
-That shared context drives three measurable outcomes:
+We’ve seen manufacturers increase pipeline visibility by 40% within 3 months of implementing Sales Cloud V2.
+The ROI isn’t theoretical.
+It shows up in forecast accuracy and deal velocity.

 Faster service resolution.
 When service agents see order history, previous tickets, and account status, they resolve issues without asking the customer to repeat themselves.
+Every customer hates repeating themselves.
+Every single one.

 SAP CX: Five Products, One Customer ViewCustomerData (CDP)Sales Cloud V2Pipeline · ForecastingService Cloud V2Cases · SLAsCommerce CloudStorefront · OrdersEmarsysMarketing · CampaignsAll five products share customer data through SAP CDP and BTP Integration Suite